shipwright-io/build/docs/build.md

 - Optional:
   - `spec.parameters` - Refers to a list of `name-value` that could be used to loosely type parameters in the `BuildStrategy`.
   - `spec.dockerfile` - Path to a Dockerfile to be used for building an image. (_Use this path for strategies that require a Dockerfile_)
+  - `spec.sources` - [Sources](#Sources) describes a slice of artifacts that will be imported into project context, before the actual build process starts.
   - `spec.runtime` - Runtime-Image settings, to be used for a multi-stage build.
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example `5m`.
 The default is ten minutes.
 The value can be overwritten in the `BuildRun`.
   - `metadata.annotations[build.shipwright.io/build-run-deletion]` - Defines if delete all related BuildRuns when deleting the Build.
 The default is `false`.